-Plant phenology is the study of plant life cycle events.
-Understanding phenology is important for predicting the annual timing of key plant growth stages like flowering or seed development, which are controlled by environmental factors like temperature and sunlight availability.
+Understanding plant phenology is important for predicting the annual timing of key plant growth stages like flowering or seed development, which are controlled by environmental factors like temperature and sunlight availability.

 Currently, management activities tend to use calendar days for predicting phenology and timing of management.
 However, phenology is strongly regulated by temperature.
 Thus, scheduling management using temperature-based predictions of phenology could be more effective.

-The goal of this research is to develop better information on the timing of life cycle events and how they relate to temperature on two priority invasive species: wild parsnip (Pastinaca sativa) and Japanese knotweed (Polygonum cuspidatum).
-With the help of citizen scientists, researchers are creating publicly available phenology maps for wild parsnip and Japanese knotweed.
+This research team sought to develop better information on the timing of life cycle events and how they relate to temperature on two priority invasive species: wild parsnip (Pastinaca sativa) and Japanese knotweed (Polygonum cuspidatum).

 - How do temperature and photoperiod affect the phenologies of wild parsnip and Japanese knotweed in Minnesota?

 - When are important phenological events for wild parsnip and Japanese knotweed likely to occur in different parts of Minnesota?

 Montgomery and her team developed climate-based phenology models of key phenological events such as flowering and fruiting.
 To collect data for the models, they created and nurtured a robust citizen science network called Pesky Plant Trackers.
 In addition, there were 5 University field plots across Minnesota from which they collected data.
 Overall, they trained 96 volunteers; 80 contributed data on 255 plants (180 planted) or patches of plants located at 64 sites.